cmb347827/static-job-listings-master/README-template.md

   I found a stackoverflow post that explainded how to do this better using `map()`(see link 2)
 - I also could use some pointers from a stackoverflow post how to add a listener to each close button for selected search terms , in order to avoid having to add a `querySelectorAll()`  after each search term is added to `<output>`, which is probably not the most efficient, instead I could simply make us of data attributes (see link 3).
 - I wanted to 'short circuit' `forEach()` in `filterData()`, as as soon as a term is found in a listing, that listing should be included and there's no need to continue to assess that listing.
 And found a stackoverflow post that explained the use of `some()` instead, which returns true as soon as any of the callbacks, executed in array order, return true, short-circuiting the execution of the rest (see link 4).
 But then, I realized it only will return the first result then, and that was still not what I had I mind.
 I did realize I could keep the rest of my `some()` code with the returns on true, and just switch back to `forEach()` for the elements array.
+- I also read up online about ensuring dynamically added HTML is accessible.